Molds in the Environment

 serious health threats.
 This is especially true for people who already have preexisting

-respiratory conditions, pregnant women, children, elderly, and people with diseases
+respiratory conditions, pregnant women, children, older adults, and people with diseases

 FEMA and CDC have developed specific guidelines for cleanup of water-related disasters.

 Please talk with your healthcare provider with any questions or concerns you may have